keyreallkeyrealenko/tm-predictor/README.md

 # Description

 This repository allows you to predict **tm-index** of proteins written in .fasta file.
-It works as parser of http://tm.life.nthu.edu.tw/index.htm web open tool (DOI: 10.1016/j.compbiolchem.2009.10.002).
+It works as a parser of http://tm.life.nthu.edu.tw/index.htm web open tool (DOI: 10.1016/j.compbiolchem.2009.10.002).
-As a result, you get 1) barplots of predicted categories 2) JSON-files describe each protein, groups.
+As a result, you get 1) barplots of predicted categories 2) JSON-files describe each protein, temperature groups.

 ## Installation